Keeping It Safe is a Glass Act!

 We love Pierre too!
 We are working with artist Catherine Labonte, and expect to have Penguin Pierre merchandise available in our Shops before the end of summer.

 When should I purchase my admission ticket?

 Tickets must be purchased in advance.
-Tickets are being released on a rolling basis, with current reservation dates extending into August.
+Tickets are being released on a rolling basis, with current reservation dates extending through Labor Day (September 7).